-National thematic campaigns: Al Sections in various countries have partnerships with local organisations and associations.
-For example, the Swedish section has engaged with local groups on issues related to asylum and migration, and the UK section has finalized a MoU with the UK Trades Union Congress (TUC) to work on Al's urgent actions related to trade unionists and/or violations of labour rights.
+National thematic campaigns: AI Sections in various countries have partnerships with local organisations and associations.
+For example, the Swedish section has engaged with local groups on issues related to asylum and migration, and the UK section has finalized a MoU with the UK Trades Union Congress (TUC) to work on AI's urgent actions related to trade unionists and/ or violations of labour rights.
 Even within individual S/s there is often no standard documentation to accompany any given form of joint working.
 Fundraising: In the case of partnerships with corporates, all AI entities are subject to the Policy Governing Corporate Relationships that Benefit AI (2008) (where benefits can be valued and recorded in financial terms).
 The policy requires a screening process at the national Section level, and at higher values of benefits, screening and approval by the SG and IEC.
 It also mandates record keeping and reporting to the movement of relationships over £50,000 in value.
 S/s form a number of relationships with corporate entities to aid in fundraising.
 Some sections have established additional processes at the national level to meet the further requirements of stakeholders and local regulation.
-AI UK has established a rigorous process of due diligence scaled to the level of resources donated.
-The deliberations of the due diligence process are recorded and take into account the track record of the corporate entity against AI's aims and values.
+AI UK has established a rigorous process of due diligence process are recorded and take into account the track record of the corporate entity against AI's aims and values.
 The risks and trade-offs are made explicit and the identity of those making the final call is noted.